07740 877 544 [email protected]

 Installing the flat cuts and window vinyl

-The new etched film covered most of eight panes.
-With logos added above.
+The new etched film covered most of the eight panes, with logos added above.
 The etched vinyl is semi opaque and allows light to pass through.
 Ideal for the large windows looking onto the pavement outside.

 I returned a few weeks later with scaffold and installed the long line of letters.
 Each bonded with a primer adhesive which grabbed tightly onto the painted fascia.
 Curious passers-by were already making inquiries.